 - Hyper-dispensationalists divide the Word of God into too many small slices, thereby incorrectly expositing Scripture as to many issues and points.
 One example is offered here.
 Contrary to the teachings of some “dispensationalists,” all true believers in Christ after the fall, whether before or after His death and resurrection, are saved by repentance toward God and faith in the Lord Jesus Christ.
 However, the New Testament church is never mentioned in the Old Testament.
 In the Old Testament, as in the New, God dealt with individuals on the basis of their faith or absence of faith in the coming Messiah.
 In Old Testament times, believers looked forward to the resurrection; but God had not yet instituted any organism which in any way resembled the church ordained by Christ as recorded in the New Testament.
 After the resurrection, believers look backward to the resurrection.
 In the Old Testament God also deals with nations, and much of the Old Testament tells of God’s past, present, and future dealings with nations, especially the nation Israel and Gentile nations as they relate to Israel.
 However, no organism which resembled the New Testament church was described in the Old Testament.
 Old Testament believers were told at times to assemble to worship God (See, e.g., De.
 4.10), but nowhere were they described as the church is described in the New Testament.
 Therefore, one must not use Old Testament Scripture to teach, for example, on the position and role of the New Testament church pastor.

 - Yes, “Jesus Christ the same yesterday, and to day, and for ever” (Hebrews 13.8); He has always loved mankind, His creation, so much that He has done everything possible to show man that the only way to Him, after the fall, was by grace through faith.
 Every person since the fall has is a lost sinner unless he repents toward God and places his faith in the Lord Jesus Christ.
 Everyone, to the point of salvation, is a sinner whose righteousness is as filthy rags.
 After salvation, a man still commits sin, but he does not practice sin without consequences as before.
+“Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Co.
+5.17; see, for more on this, Repentance, the new creature, the new life, and changed behavior).
 Because of the nature and history of man and because God loves man and wishes every person to choose to come to Him, as the Bible explains, He has worked with mankind in various ways since the creation in order to test man and show him that man cannot earn his eternal life; that salvation is a free gift.
 Every man fails God’s tests and rejects God’s ways or rules which would only benefit man, thus demonstrating that one is saved by grace through faith.
 The main purpose of God’s tests are to bring men to a saving knowledge of the Lord Jesus Christ.
 Every man fails; God succeeds for the remnant who put their trust in the Lord Jesus Christ.
 God worked with Adam and Eve before the fall in a special way: they were not saved by faith in Jesus Christ since they had not yet failed God in any way.
 However, after failing the one test God presented to them, God-instead of killing them instantly as they justly deserved—graciously spared mankind before his inevitable physical death and gave them a way to Him—faith in the coming seed.
 Thereafter, every time man has failed God’s tests.
 God—instead of destroying all human beings (except for the faithful remnant)—has lovingly demonstrated His great love for mankind in spite of man’s rejection of and rebellion against God and His Word.

 - Every teaching on the Word of God—whether it be termed Dispensational Theology, Covenant Theology, or something else—should be carefully examined against Scripture as to its truth.
 For example, C. I. Scofield was a dispensationalist and his Commentaries on the Bible are very helpful in a serious study of the Word of God.
 However, he was wrong about many things in his footnotes, margin notes, and headnotes.
 Every believer is responsible to God to seek out the truth of the Bible.
 All resources one relies on in his study of God’s Word are to be tested by a careful study of the Word of God.
 Quotes from Scofield in these teachings indicates agreement unless otherwise indicated.